Exploring LLM Agent Designs and Interaction Modalities for Scientific Visualization: Results and Discussion

 \section{Results and Discussion}

-Across all experiments, several consistent patterns emerge.
-General-purpose coding agents achieve the highest task completion rates and pass@k performance, but at significantly higher token usage and runtime compared to all other paradigms.
+Consistent patterns emerge across all experiments.
+General-purpose coding agents achieve the highest task completion rates and pass@k performance, but at significantly higher token usage and runtime compared to all other \hot{configurations}.
 Domain-specific agents exhibit substantially lower computational cost and more stable execution patterns, though they remain limited in flexibility and overall performance ceiling.
-Computer-use agents underperform on full-task workflows but achieve substantially higher success rates under stepwise decomposition, indicating that long-horizon planning, rather than interface perception, is their primary limitation.
-Stepwise decomposition improves both execution quality and computational efficiency, reducing token usage and runtime by constraining planning complexity.
+Computer-use agents underperform on full-task workflows but achieve substantially higher success rates under stepwise decomposition, indicating that multi-step planning, rather than interface perception, is their primary limitation.
+Stepwise decomposition improves both execution quality and computational efficiency by constraining planning complexity and reducing token usage and runtime.
 Finally, in auxiliary comparisons on Agent-S and Letta, persistent memory and learning improve both performance and efficiency by reducing redundant exploration of unsuccessful strategies.